incite-admin/incite/PyCT-Influence-CNN/README.md

-# DNN Concolic Testing with CNN
+# Concolic Testing for CNNs

 This project implements concolic testing on a convolutional neural network (CNN) using SHAP values to analyze and explore critical decision points in neural networks.